Free Free Certified

 - Ask us if pre-visit sedation or pheromones may help take the edge off and keep your pet relaxed and worry-free.

 - Consider investing in a cat carrier that opens from the top or one that is easily taken apart.
 This will make getting your cat out of the carrier much easier and stress-free.
 We can also examine your cat in the carrier if they are more comfortable.

 - Don’t just bring your cat’s carrier out when they need to get in it for a visit.
 Bring the carrier out several days ahead of time and put your cat’s favorite blanket and treats in it.
 The goal is to make the carrier a happy place and one where your cat isn’t afraid to spend time.

 - Call and ask the hospital for a sample of Feliway (feline pheromones).
 Wipe the inside of the carrier with the Feliway to help reduce stress and anxiety.

-- When you arrive to the waiting room, place one of our towels that has been sprayed with Feliway over your cat's carrier.
+- When you arrive at the waiting room, place one of our towels that has been sprayed with Feliway over your cat’s carrier.

 - Ask us if pre-visit sedation would be of benefit to your cat